 Pain and suffering damages go beyond physical injuries, compensating you for emotional and psychological impacts that alter your quality of life.
 These include anxiety, depression, and even strained relationships with loved ones.

 If your loved one died because of injuries sustained in a car accident, you could seek compensation on their behalf.
+This can include outstanding medical bills, lost wages and inheritance, mental anguish and grief, funeral and burial expenses, and the victim’s pain and suffering.
 Depending on your relationship, you may also be eligible for damages for loss of consortium.

 Additionally, you could seek damages for any lost wages, benefits, tips, or bonuses that you should have earned in the time that you were out of work due to your injuries.
 Sometimes, accident-related injuries can cause victims to seek out lower-paying jobs.
 You could pursue the difference between the amount you used to earn and the amount you now earn.